NomzamoPrecious/Portfolio-Website/README.md

 ## 💡 What You'll Discover Here

-This portfolio is more than a resume—it's a conversation starter.
+This portfolio is more than a resume, it's a conversation starter.
 You'll find:

 - **Projects with purpose**—Each project solves a real problem
 - **Skills in context**—Not just what I know, but how I apply it